AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/synchronization.md

 - Database

-  - Database addition: No effect on the existing transfer, but elements from the new database will be available to add if the transfer is edited.
+  - **Database addition**: No effect on the existing transfer, but elements from the new database will be available to add if the transfer is edited.

   - Database rename: The Path metadata of assets referencing the database is updated.

-  - Database deletion: All elements and templates that were also deleted because of the database being removed will propagate and synchronize.<sup>1</sup>
+  - **Database deletion**: All elements and templates that were also deleted because of the database being removed will propagate and synchronize.<sup>1</sup>

 - Element

-  - Updates to Name, Description, Template: The corresponding asset property is updated.
+  - **Updates to Name, Description, Template**: The corresponding asset property is updated.

-  - Addition or updates to attributes: An SDS stream is created if newly referenced in transfer.
+  - **Addition or updates to attributes**: An SDS stream is created if newly referenced in transfer.
 The stream reference of the asset is added or updated.

-  - Deletion of attributes: The stream reference is removed from the asset.
+  - **Deletion of attributes**: The stream reference is removed from the asset.
 The SDS stream is removed if a point is no longer referenced in the transfer.<sup>1</sup>

-  - Deletion of the element: The asset is deleted.<sup>1</sup>
+  - **Deletion of the element**: The asset is deleted.<sup>1</sup>

 - Point attributes

-  - Metadata updates (Name, Description, etc.): The asset property is updated to reflect the change.
+  - **Metadata updates (Name, Description, etc.)**: The asset property is updated to reflect the change.

-  - PI point reference updates: The stream reference of the asset on the cloud changes to the updated stream.
+  - **PI point reference updates**: The stream reference of the asset on the cloud changes to the updated stream.
 If the previously referenced point is no longer referenced implicitly or explicitly in the transfer, the SDS stream is removed.<sup>1</sup>

 - Static attributes

-  - Metadata updates (Name, Description, etc.): The asset metadata associated with the attribute is updated.
+  - **Metadata updates (Name, Description, etc.)**: The asset metadata associated with the attribute is updated.

-  - Value updates: The value of the attribute is updated.
+  - **Value updates**: The value of the attribute is updated.

 - Template

-  - Updates to Name, Description, Template: The corresponding property is updated on the asset type.
+  - **Updates to Name, Description, Template**: The corresponding property is updated on the asset type.

-  - Addition or updates to attribute templates: The stream reference and metadata associated with the asset type is updated.
+  - **Addition or updates to attribute templates**: The stream reference and metadata associated with the asset type is updated.

-  - Deletion of attribute templates: The stream reference and metadata is removed from the asset type.
+  - **Deletion of attribute templates**: The stream reference and metadata is removed from the asset type.

-  - Deletion of the template: The asset type is removed.<sup>1</sup>
+  - **Deletion of the template**: The asset type is removed.<sup>1</sup>

 - Point attribute templates

-  - Metadata updates (Name, Description, etc.): The asset type property is updated to reflect the change.
+  - **Metadata updates (Name, Description, etc.)**: The asset type property is updated to reflect the change.

-  - PI point reference updates: The stream reference is updated on the asset type.
+  - **PI point reference updates**: The stream reference is updated on the asset type.

 - Static attribute templates

-  - Metadata updates (Name, Description, etc.): The asset type metadata associated with the attribute is updated.
+  - **Metadata updates (Name, Description, etc.)**: The asset type metadata associated with the attribute is updated.

-  - Asset type value updates: The asset type metadata is updated.
+  - **Asset type value updates**: The asset type metadata is updated.

 <sup>1</sup> This action occurs only if the AutoDeleteCloudObject flag is enabled in the transfer settings.